MarcToussaint/robotic/README.md

 bindings.
 See https://github.com/MarcToussaint/rai for a README of the RAI code.

+The python bindings and code are already defined within rai.
+This repo adds a minimalistic cmake file to exemplify how to build the bindings, and some examples in tutorials (that have large overlap with the tests in rai/test/ry).

 ## Documentation

 Although very incomplete, the best intro to the code is found as part